RARangel/VBA_Challenge/README.md

 The disadvantages of refactoring code  is time spent actually trying to figure it out. :)

 How do these pros and cons apply to refactoring the original VBA script?
-The pros are designing code to be more efficient and prodcutive.
+The pros are designing code to be more efficient and productive.